ONS-OpenData/WDAtoV3builder/README.md

 2.)
 It'll be fairly slow.

 3.)
 We will allready be writing the file before we hit any issues.
-Therefore the output file is created as 'INCOMPLETE-V3_<filename>' with the 'INCOMPLETE-' prefix only be removed after successful transformation and validation (so in other words, if you've got any files tagged delete left over at the end - DELETE them).
+Therefore the output file is created as 'INCOMPLETE-V3_<filename>' with the 'INCOMPLETE-' prefix only be removed after successful transformation and validation (so in other words, if you've got any files tagged incomplete left over at the end - just DELETE them).

+There's minimum housekeeping at the moment so you will end up with un-converted CSVs on your drive.
+Just be aware that successfully coverted files always start 'V3_', anything else is a temp file and can go.